 Current and potential competitors may be in the process of seeking FDA or foreign regulatory approvals for their respective products.
 Our continued future success will depend in large part on our ability to maintain our technological advantage over competing products, expand our market presence and preserve customer loyalty.
 There can be no assurance that we will be able to compete effectively in the future or that development by others will not render our technologies or products non-competitive.

-As part of our supplier assessment procedures, we evaluate on a monthly basis the performance of our raw material and component suppliers, potential new alternative sources of such materials and components, and the risks and benefits of reliance on our existing suppliers.
+As part of our supplier assessment procedures, we evaluate on a monthly basis the supply performance of our raw material and component suppliers, and we assess on a continuous basis potential alternative sources of such materials and components, and on a yearly basis assess the risks and benefits of reliance on our existing suppliers.
 We buy materials for our products from many suppliers, and are not dependent on any one supplier or group of suppliers for our business as a whole.
 Raw materials generally include chemicals, raw separation media, biologics, plastics, electronics and packaging.
 Raw materials are generally readily available at competitive, stable prices from a number of suppliers.
-Certain raw materials are produced under our specifications, so we closely monitor stock levels to maintain adequate supplies.
+Certain raw materials are produced under our specifications.
+We have inventory agreements with the majority of our suppliers and we closely monitor stock levels to maintain adequate supplies.
 We believe we maintain inventories at a sufficient level to ensure reasonable customer service levels and to guard against normal volatility in availability.

 We are subject to a variety of laws and regulations in the European Union, the United States and other countries.
 The level and scope of the regulation varies depending on the country or defined economic region, but may include, among other things, the research, development, testing, clinical trials, manufacture, storage, recordkeeping, approval, labeling, promotion and commercial sales and distribution, of many of our products.

-In the European Union, in vitro diagnostic medical devices (IVDs) are regulated under EU-Directive 98/79/EC (IVD Directive) and corresponding national provisions.
+In the European Union, in vitro diagnostic medical devices (IVDs) have been regulated under EU-Directive 98/79/EC (IVD Directive) and corresponding national provisions, however, this Directive will be replaced by the In Vitro Diagnostic Device Regulation (IVDR) in May 2022.
 The IVD Directive requires that medical devices meet the essential requirements set out in an annex of the directive.
 These requirements include the safety and efficacy of the devices.
 According to the IVD Directive, the Member States presume compliance with these essential requirements in respect of devices which are in conformity with the relevant national standards transposing the harmonized standards of which the reference numbers have been published in the Official Journal of the European Communities.
-These harmonized standards include ISO 13485:2003, the quality standard for medical device manufacturers.
+These harmonized standards include ISO 13485:2016, the quality standard for medical device manufacturers.

 IVD medical devices, other than devices for performance evaluation, must bear the CE marking of conformity when they are placed on the market.
 The CE mark is a declaration by the manufacturer that the product meets all the appropriate provisions of the relevant legislation implementing the relevant European Directive.
 As a general rule, the manufacturer must follow the procedure of the EC Declaration of conformity to obtain this CE marking.